Live export: Market and legislation

 Australia is one of the world's largest exporters of sheep and cattle.
 According to Meat and Livestock Australia, 2.44 million sheep were exported to markets in Asia and the Middle East in 2012, reduced from 4.2 million in 2008.
 The total number of cattle exported in 2012 was 617, 301, down 11% from the previous year.
 Indonesia accounted for 45% of total live cattle exports from Australia in 2012.
 Total cattle exports to Indonesia reduced by 33% from 2011.

 The reduction in cattle exports to Indonesia in 2012 was partly due to the newly imposed ESCAS (Exporter Supply Chain Assurance Scheme) from 2011, and partly due to Indonesia's move to become self-sufficient in beef production.
 Most of the livestock are for human consumption but there is also an active trade in breeding stock, including dairy cattle.

 The Department of Agriculture and Water Resources controls the Australian Standards for the Export of Livestock.
 The standards were amended in April 2011 (version 2.3).
-The Department also introduced ESCAS (Exporter Supply Chain Assurance Scheme), in 2011 — a system requiring exporters to provide evidence of compliance with internationally agreed animal welfare standards, and to demonstrate traceability and control through the supply chain.
-According to the Department, ESCAS was developed in response to evidence of cruelty to Australian cattle in Indonesia, and then extended to all livestock exports for the purpose of slaughter.
+The department also introduced ESCAS (Exporter Supply Chain Assurance Scheme), in 2011 — a system requiring exporters to provide evidence of compliance with internationally agreed animal welfare standards, and to demonstrate traceability and control through the supply chain.
+According to the department, ESCAS was developed in response to evidence of cruelty to Australian cattle in Indonesia, and then extended to all livestock exports for the purpose of slaughter.
 See Animal Welfare section.

-AQIS (Australian Quarantine and Inspection Service) manages quarantine controls to minimise the risk of exotic pests and diseases entering the country.
+Australian Quarantine and Inspection Service (AQIS) manages quarantine controls to minimise the risk of exotic pests and diseases entering the country.
 AQIS also provides import and export inspection and certification to help retain Australia's highly favourable animal, plant and human health status and wide access to overseas export markets.

 Other key markets include Israel, Malaysia, Japan, Mexico and China.
 The major markets for Australian sheep are Kuwait and Jordan.
 Other key markets are Bahrain, the UAE, Oman and Qatar.
 Australia's main market competitors are from China, South America and North Africa.